 What does Charoset symbolize?

 Charoset is an ancient dish, with origins dating back to the antiquity of Greece.
 Traditionally made from pounded nuts, fruit, and honey that were available in the desert, the sweetness is something to savor.
 Every recipe for Charoset is a little different.
 Families pass on their unique recipe to future generations or someone along the way decides to add something new one year and it sticks.
+Ashkenazi charoset often includes apples and walnuts.
+Sephardic charoset typically features dried fruits and nuts, making it more paste-like.
 The Charoset Recipe is as much a Passover symbol as it is a symbol of the family who has been making it over the decades.
+Incorporating a mix of sweet apples and tart apples can enhance the flavor and texture of the charoset.

 - Remove pits from dates and soak in hot water to soften and chop into small pieces.